gachapun/gachapun/README.md

 <tr>
 <td width="340" valign="top">

-HEY im sasha! i hang out in ponytown sometimes just to talk with anypony! :D<br>INT PLS! but just be aware i might be offtab so whisper, just in case?
+HEY im sasha! i hang out in ponytown sometimes just to talk with anypony !!!!<br>im a digital artist and i love drawing gachapun especially<br>
+INT PLS! but just be aware i might be offtab so whisper, just in case?
 </td>
 </tr>
 </table>